sunbains/tidb-test-rig/src/bin/README.md

-# TiDB Test Rig - Tests
+# TiDB Test Rig - Binary Tests

-This directory contains test programs demonstrating how to use the TiDB connection test tool with a common CLI library and robust logging.
+This directory contains binary test programs demonstrating how to use the TiDB connection test tool with a common CLI library and robust logging.

 ## Common Setup and Utilities